a7u7a/meshtastic-rpi/README.md

 # Meshtastic node on the Pi

-Initial tinkerings and pokings.
+Documenting initial tinkerings.
 Hoping to turn this into some form of meshtastic base station in the future.

-## To-do

-- Update the node's firmware using the [official flasher](https://flasher.meshtastic.org/) (done)
-  - Rotate security keys by choosing full erase
-- Install Meshtastic Python CLI and verify it works (done)
-- Rotate node security keys (done)
-- Disable node's bluetooth (done)
-- Give the node a recognizable name (done)
-- Disable wifi (for now) (done)
-- Backup configuration (done)
-- Add the local BerlinMesh coordination channel described [here](https://codeberg.org/berlinmesh/meshwiki/wiki/Empfohlene-Einstellungen)

 ## Hardware